julie-jiang/sudoku/README.md

 	A hash table that maps one object to another.

-3. Priority Queue

-	A PQ that holds coordinate objects `Coord`, prioritized by the number of values in their domains.

 ## Testing
 To test my soduku solver, I will write a `SodukuGenerator.cpp` which will be able to generate soduku puzzles of arbitrary size.

-## Read more
-Please see [my spec](Julie Jiang Comp 15 Final Project Specs.pdf) for formal definitions and algorithms rendered in beautiful LaTeX.
-However, some outlines of the design in the spec might be outdated, since, as you may know, plans can change.